anmaletic/ChecklistScanner_Policy/Privacy_policy.md

 ## NFChecklist Privacy policy

-Welcome to the Samoborček Vozni Red app for Android!
+Welcome to the NFChecklist app for Android!

 This is an Android app developed by Antonio Maletić.
 The app is also available on Google Play.